powergun/hsCrypto/blockchain/README.md

 > Crypto.Hash has plenty of ways to hash something, and we’ve chosen type HaskoinHash = Digest SHA1 earlier.
 But in order to use it, we need some actual bytes to hash.
 That means we need a way to serialize and deserialize a Blockchain.
 A common library to do that is binary, which provides a Binary typeclass that we’ll implement for our types.

-MY NOTES: see hsAlgorithms/hashings for a simple example using a binary tree
+MY NOTES: see hsAlgorithms/hashings for a simple example using a binary tree (by firstly serializing the tree into a binary blob)